lukeod/vampiresurvivors-modding/visual-effects.md

 ### Features

+Based on code analysis, this system appears to provide:

 - Character-centric visual feedback
 - Multiplayer-aware revival effects
 - Configurable Y-offsets for different effect types
-- Tween-based animations for smooth transitions
+- Tween-based animations for transitions
-- Extensive usage throughout the game (50+ call sites)
+- Usage throughout the game (50+ call sites identified in decompiled code)

 ## Integration with Game Systems